sourcegraph/handbook/content/departments/engineering/dev/tools/backport.md

 It is developed in [`sourcegraph/backport`](https://github.com/sourcegraph/backport).

 To use it, check out the `sourcegraph/sourcegraph` repository.
-Find the merged commit pull request you want to backport and label it with `backport <target-branch>`.
+Find the merged commit pull request you want to backport and label it on GitHub with `backport <target-branch>`.
 This will trigger a github action that will run backporting tool and create a new pull request with the backported changes onto the target branch.
+Merge the pull request into the release branch.

 ## Prerequisite

-This tool requires the following dependencies in your system `PATH`
+To run locally, this tool requires the following dependencies in your system `PATH`

 - [node](https://github.com/nvm-sh/nvm)
 - [yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable)

+## How should I use the backporting tool?

+Backporting is how you move changes from `main` into a release branch.
+There are a few scenarios this might be used:
+1. Moving a commit from `main` to the release during the code freeze period.
+This should only be done for low-risk changes, and not significant feature changes.
+2. Fixing an issue present on the release branch.
+3. Backporting to an older release branch for a patch.

+It is your responsibility to ensure any backports that you open are merged during the code freeze period of a release.
+Release captains will get a notification that backports are opened as a release blocker, but the best case scenario is all backports are closed promptly.
+A good practice it to backport and merge your change if necessary as soon as possible after merging into `main`.

 ## Issues